arm132/McCollum_Schoenecker_ENV872_EDA_FinalProject/README/README.md

 <describe the folders contained in the repository, including what type of files they contain>

 There is a "Code" folder, which contains preliminary data wrangling, our basic analyses, and some test markdowns.
 The "Data" folder contains two subfolders, "Processed" and "Raw".
 The Raw folder has the data as it was downloaded from eBird, some of the data has been zipped due to the large size.
 The Processed folder has the tidy data after we removed unnecessary columns.
-Our final folder is the "Output" folder, which contains our plots and time series decompositions.
+The "Output" folder contains our plots and time series decompositions.
+Finally, the "README" folder contains this file!

 <describe the formats of files for the various purposes contained in the repository>